easy-apps-xyz/docs/resources/termsofservice.md

 - Paid subscription service providing dedicated bot instances
 - All bots are created, developed, and maintained by EasyApps
-- Clients may customize visual branding, including bot names, avatars, and logos
+- Clients may customise visual branding, including bot names, avatars, and logos
 - Clients may not modify, reverse-engineer, or access the underlying bot code
 - All bots share the same core software and functionality
 - Updates and improvements are rolled out automatically to all hosted bots